 Despite ‘asado’ (barbecue) being a form of national tradition and pride, there is a huge selection of cuisines from all over the globe.
 Buenos Aires is a cultural melting pot.
 And it’s no surprise that its cuisine mimics its diverse population.

 The wine in Argentina is plentiful and divine.
 With a good Mendoza Malbec (red wine) and Fernet (a form of Italian bitters) being two must try beverages while visiting Argentina.
-There’s even a huge selection of domestic craft beers available not just from bars, but from every supermarket and kiosk all around the country.
+There’s even a huge selection of domestic craft beers available and not just from bars, but from every supermarket and kiosk all around the country.

 Top shelf wines or a bottle of Fernet can be had in Argentina for less than $5.
 And a six pack of local craft beers can be had for about the same.
-When visiting Argentina you can enjoy an amazing dinner out with drinks for less than $20.
+When visiting Argentina, you can enjoy an amazing dinner out with drinks for less than $20.
 And in almost 2 years in Buenos Aires, I’ve never cooked a single meal at home.

 During the winter months in Buenos Aires, when you might not necessarily feel like venturing out into the cold, you can have your food delivered to you.
 If you can crave it in Buenos Aires, you can have it delivered to your door with a mobile app.